Stupor and Coma

 • Information from friends and family members is often more helpful in determining the cause of coma than diagnostic tests.

 Information from the family and friends is usually valuable and is more likely to lead to the correct diagnosis than examination or testing.
-For example, no test can rule out all possible drug overdoses.
+For example, no test can rule out all possible substance overdoses.

 Physical examination